 • Parent Councils: These bodies can help facilitate effective parental involvement in schools.

-5 Effective Communication Strategies for Engaging Parents
+5 Communication Strategies for Parent Engagement

 Building strong relationships between parents and schools is crucial for the overall success and well-being of students.
 Effective communication plays a pivotal role in establishing and maintaining these relationships.
 By utilizing various communication methods and tools, schools can engage parents in their child's education and promote a collaborative approach towards their development.
-Here are five effective communication strategies to foster parental engagement:
+Here are five effective communication strategies to encourage parental engagement:

 1. Clear and Transparent Communication